iiasa/DownScale/README.md

 Change in respective script at line 37 which GLOBIOM file to load.

 # Choosing the right script

+The econometric priors (1_downscalingEconometric.gms) are the current best practice to run (as they produce the closest to relaistic maps).

+- 1_downscaling.gms relies entirely on non-estimated modeller defined priors and uses a maximum entropy downscaler.
+- 1_downscalingEconometric.gms uses ESA-CCI land-use change data in 2000-2010 to calibrate prior dynamics between cropland, grassland, forest and other natural vegetation and uses a maximum entropy downscaler.
+- 1_downscalingEconometricMNL.gms relies on above calibrated priors, but uses a squared differences downscaler, with a multinomial model specification (it is the fastest).

 For guidance see the documentation here: https://bit.ly/3fiLG3u